PopulationAndCommunityOntology/pco/issue_template.md

 ## Textual definition

 the definition should be understandable even for non-specialists.
-Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.
+Include a PubMed ID or DOI to refer to any relevant article that provides additional information about the suggested term.

 ## Suggested parent term